EXCCoin/excc-php-api/README.md

 ## Usage examples

-Library have wide functionality, so you could find usage exmaples in `examples` library or looking into PHPUnit tests.
+Library have wide functionality, so you could find usage examples in `examples` library or looking into PHPUnit tests.

 ### Generating seed

-First of all we need to get Network intance to start working with library.
+First of all we need to get Network instance to start working with library.

 ```php
 $testnet = \EXCCoin\TestNet::instance();